 And what about eating out?
 Consider eating at a vegan restaurant that sources local, seasonal ingredients, and whose waitstaff are happy to answer any questions about their ingredients.
 You can also focus on foods that you know are less processed, like roasted veggies, hummus, or salads.

 So how do vegans get protein?
 The best sources of plant-based protein from whole foods are beans (including lentils and split peas), peanuts, nuts, tofu, and unsweetened soy milk, along with minimally-processed protein powders and bars.
 Of these, two of the higher-protein, lower-fat plant-based foods are protein powder and tofu.
 Beans, lentils, and split peas also fall into that category.
 Nuts, peanuts, and some protein bars, depending on their ingredients, can be much higher in fat.

 If you’re eating vegan but feeling hungry all the time, try increasing your intake of one of the most satiating foods.
-Due to its high fiber content, split peas, including the European golden peas found in Clean Lean Protein and Clean Lean Protein Bars by Nuzest, come in delicious flavors, like Peanut Butter & Chocolate or Coconut & Lemon.
+Due to its high fiber content, split peas, including the European golden peas found in Clean Lean Protein by Nuzest, come in delicious flavors, like Peanut Butter & Chocolate or Coconut & Lemon.
 In general, add foods with more fiber, carbs, and protein to help you stop being hungry all the time as a vegan.
 You can also get more ideas for filling vegan foods with this free, irresistible 7-day vegan meal plan.